 The Kenai Peninsula is no longer known to contain any northern pike populations.
-A series of eradication projects over the course of a decade have removed all known populations.
-Multiple lakes in the Anchorage area used to have northern pike populations, but increased efforts to eradicate pike has brought this number down to only a few locations which will soon be pike free as well.
+A series of eradication projects over the course of a decade has removed all known populations.
+Several lakes in the Anchorage area also used to have northern pike, but they have since been eradicated.
+Only a couple lakes in the Anchorage area contain northern pike and they will soon be pike free as well.

-Scan the QR code for the latest up-to-date map that shows which waterbodies northern pike are known to exist in throughout Southcentral Alaska.
+Scan the QR code for the latest up-to-date map that shows which waterbodies northern pike are known to exist in Southcentral Alaska.
 Anglers can zoom into the areas on the map and review all information associated with pike and that waterbody.